-Appointments are available at Harley Street and at the Royal Free Hospital.
+Appointments are available at the Royal Free Hospital.
 Skype consultations are also available.
 Appointments last 50 minutes and are during the day.

 You can refer yourself.
 I also accept referrals from GPs, mental health professionals, case workers, solicitors and other health care practitioners.